Pillar Guide · Microsoft Enterprise Licensing 2026

 Power Platform

-The Power Platform (Power BI, Power Apps, Power Automate, Power Virtual Agents) uses a combination of per-user and per-app licensing models that can escalate costs quickly as adoption spreads across departments.
-Uncontrolled Power Platform proliferation — particularly Power Apps premium connectors and Power Automate RPA flows — can generate unexpected licensing costs.
-The governance framework must address both user adoption and licensing implications.
+The Power Platform (Power BI, Power Apps, Power Automate) uses per-user and per-app models that escalate costs quickly.
+Uncontrolled proliferation, particularly Power Apps premium connectors and Power Automate RPA flows, generates unexpected licensing costs.

 Part 12: The Microsoft Negotiation Playbook

-Start preparation 12–18 months before renewal.
 The EA renewal is the single most important Microsoft commercial event in a 3-year cycle.
-Starting preparation in the final quarter before renewal is too late.
-Begin with a licence usage review, model the renewal scenarios, and establish the negotiation strategy 12+ months before the renewal date.
-See the renewal planning strategy and building the renewal negotiation team.
+Begin with a licence usage review and establish strategy 12+ months before the renewal date.
+See building the renewal negotiation team.

-Benchmark everything.
 Microsoft EA pricing varies significantly between customers.
-Benchmarking your EA discounts against peer organisations reveals whether your pricing is competitive or inflated.
-Without benchmarks, you are negotiating based on Microsoft’s assertion of what constitutes a “good deal.”
+Benchmarking your EA discounts against peers reveals whether your pricing is competitive or inflated.
+Without benchmarks, you negotiate based on Microsoft's assertion of what constitutes a "good deal."

-Eliminate redundancy.
-Enterprise Microsoft estates routinely contain redundant licensing: users with both E3 and standalone Exchange licences, Software Assurance on products that should have been cloud-migrated, Dynamics 365 modules that overlap with Power Platform capabilities.
+Enterprise Microsoft estates routinely contain redundant licensing: users with both E3 and standalone Exchange licences, SA on products that should have been cloud-migrated, overlapping Dynamics 365 and Power Platform capabilities.
 A thorough redundancy audit typically identifies 5–15% savings.

-Engage independent advisory for major renewals.
 Microsoft deals worth $1M+ per year warrant independent advisory support.
 The advisory fee is a fraction of the cost reduction achieved.
-For the full leverage toolkit, see key leverage points for Microsoft deals and the procurement manager’s negotiation guide.
+See key leverage points.

 What Good Looks Like: Enterprise Outcomes